English Church Architecture.

-Mallinson and Healey adopted the thirteenth century lancet style for their work and since no tower was intended, they ensured the church would have visual impact in its elevated position from the west by providing the nave and aisle with steep independent gables and placing a double bell-cote on the very edge of the latter.
-The opening of the new building was reported in The Leeds Intelligencer and the church also came to the attention of the author of the “New Churches” article in The Ecclesiologist (probably Alexander Beresford Hope), who wrote a straightforward review without finding characteristic opportunity for sarcasm or his usual “more-in-sorrow-than-in-anger” fault-finding, which was generally as bad or worse.
-The church has a very good guide written by Canon Bruce Grainger (pub.
-1988), from which the following is taken:
+Mallinson & Healey adopted the thirteenth century lancet style for their work here, and since no tower was intended, they sought to give the church in its elevated position, maximum visual impact from the west by providing the nave and aisle with steep, independent gables, and by placing a double bell-côte on the very edge of the latter.
+The opening of the new building was reported in The Leeds Intelligencer and the church also came to the attention of the author of the 'New Churches' article in The Ecclesiologist (probably Alexander Beresford Hope) (issue LXVII for October 1848, p.
+134), who wrote a straightforward review without finding characteristic opportunity for sarcasm or his usual 'more-in-sorrow-than-in-anger' fault-finding, which was generally as bad or worse.
+The church has a very good guide written by Canon Bruce Grainger (A History of Baildon Parish Church, Saltaire, ASAP, 1988, pp. 12-13), from which the following is taken:

-Windows in the 1846 building are all individual lancets or two-light and plate-traceried, formed of two lancet openings with a pierced quatrefoil above.
+Windows in the partners' new building are all individual lancets or two-light and plate-traceried, formed of two lancet openings with a quatrefoil enclosed in an encompassing arch.
 The early twentieth century tower is a worthy enough addition, but there can have been no pressing reason for breaking with the existing style to raise it in Decorated form.
-A doorway was set diagonally in the angle between the tower and the S. aisle, beneath the tower's stair turret, a porch having already been added over the W. doorway to the nave (in 1897).
-(See the photographs above left, taken from the southwest, and below, showing the church from the southeast.)
+A doorway was set diagonally in the angle between the tower and the S. aisle, beneath the tower's stair turret, although a porch had already been added over the nave W. doorway (in 1897).
+(See the photographs above left, taken from the southwest.
+The photograph shows the church from the southeast.)

 Inside the church, the five-bay S. arcade is composed of double-flat-chamfered arches supported on octagonal piers, while beyond the chancel arch, an arch in the S. wall of the chancel opens to the organ chamber.
-The roofs are of low collar-beam construction, with collars crossing the aisle about a quarter of the way up the pitch, and the nave, about two-fifths of the way up (as seen in the interior view of the church, looking east, below).
+The roofs are of low collar-beam construction, with collars crossing the aisle about a quarter of the way up the pitch, and crossing the nave, about two-fifths of the way up (as seen in the interior view of the church below, viewed from the west).
 Arched braces support the collars, which in turn support struts rising to the principal rafters.
-There is a balcony over the nave to the west.
+There is a balcony above the nave to the west.